staxrip/staxrip/README.md

-## staxrip x64
+## StaxRip x64

-Multiformat video encoding application.
+StaxRip is a multiformat video encoding application.

 ## Features